 - Promote peace and reduce the risk of bioterrorism.

-It's easy to get caught up in thinking that receiving a vaccine is doing little more than protecting yourself from a specific disease.
-However, as you can see, its effects are far-reaching and potentially world-changing, particularly if more of us take advantage of vaccines when they are available.
+It's easy to think that receiving a vaccine does little more than protect yourself from a specific disease.
+However, as you can see, its effects are far-reaching and potentially world-changing.
+This is particularly true if more of us take advantage of vaccines when they are available.

 World Immunization Week is always the last week in April.
-As such, World Immunization Week 2021 will be marked from 24th – 30th April.
+As such, World Immunization Week 2022 takes place from 24th to 30th April.

 As with most health awareness events, World Immunization Week is organised and predominantly promoted by the WHO on a global and regional level.